ermongroup/cs228-notes/representation/directed/index.md

 A related question is whether perfect maps are unique when they exist.
 Again, this is not the case, as $$X \rightarrow Y$$ and $$X \leftarrow Y$$ encode the same independencies, yet form different graphs.
 More generally, we say that two Bayes nets $$G_1, G_2$$ are I-equivalent if they encode the same dependencies $$I(G_1) = I(G_2)$$.

 When are two Bayesian nets I-equivalent?
 To answer this, let's return to a simple example with three variables.
 We say that each of the graphs below have the same *skeleton*, meaning that if we drop the directionality of the arrows, we obtain the same undirected graph in each case.
-{% include maincolumn_img.html url='assets/img/3node-bayesnets.png' description='Bayesian networks over three variables' %}
+{% include maincolumn_img.html src='assets/img/3node-bayesnets.png' caption='Bayesian networks over three variables' %}
 The cascade-type structures (a,b) are clearly symmetric and the directionality of arrows does not matter.
 In fact, (a,b,c) encode exactly the same dependencies.
 We can change the directions of the arrows as long as we don't turn them into a V-structure (d).
 When we do have a V-structure, however, we cannot change any arrows: structure (d) is the only one that describes the dependency $$X \not\perp Y \mid Z$$.
 These examples provide intuitions of the following general results on I-equivalence.

 **Fact:**